 Our valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant Legislation and have full Certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include the removal of an internal wall to create the open plan lounge/kitchen; the erection of the conservatory to the rear of the property; and works undertaken to enlarge the shower room to incorporate part of the rear bedroom.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the erection of the rear extension, and the installation of patio doors to the front elevation, along with associated works to the original building fabric.